The following email was written by a friend to me who wishes to remain anonymous but could have come from so many of my fellow Veterans.

 One of our goals at SkillMil is to educated employers on the value of our Veterans.
 We want to add more quality/good paying jobs with businesses nationwide.
 More and more companies are realizing the value of the Senior Enlisted.
 Please visit our website at www.SkillMil.com and fill out your profile.
 We specialize in our Enlisted Service Men and Women and their spouses.

-There are many more so please do your research.
 Enjoy the hunt and remember to treat job hunting like any other mission.
 The kind of job you ultimately decide to take will depend not only on your desires but also on YOUR effort.